Capstone Project: Resistance Mapping

 Wireframing

-Paper Prototype
+Paper Prototyping

 We went through each combination of pages and assets with nine users with different levels of familiarity with Resistance Mapping to find which combination was easiest to navigate and use.